Bikeman868/OwinFramework/readme.md

 * Configuring the OWIN pipeline to satisfy dependencies between middleware
 * Defining routes and splitting/joining the OWIN pipeline
 * Communication between OWIN middleware components

+Note that this is a work in progress, and I would welcome contributions from  as many other developers as possible.
+The more people who use this framework, the more useful it will be to everyone so please join in.